solusprotocol1/solus-protocol/README.md

 * **Market Analytics:** [View on XPMarket](https://xmagnetic.org/amm/SLS+r95GyZac4butvVcsTWUPpxzekmyzaHsTA5_XRP+XRP?network=mainnet)

 ### **Developer Support**
-We welcome contributions to the Solus Gateway API and open-source EHR connectors.
+We welcome contributions to the Solus Protocol Gateway API and open-source EHR connectors.
 * See **[CONTRIBUTING.md](CONTRIBUTING.md)** to get started.
 * For critical vulnerabilities, refer to our **[Security Policy](SECURITY.md)**.